gopasspw/gopass/README.md

 The default action of `gopass` is show.
 It also accepts the `-c` flag to copy the content of the secret directly to the clipboard.

+Since it may be dangerous to always display the password on `gopass` calls, the `safecontent` setting may be set to `true` to allow one to display only the rest of the password entries by default and display the whole entry, with password, only when the `-f` flag is used.

 #### Copy secret to clipboard

 ```bash